MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 * Bots don't see users' IP addresses or other referrer information.
 All information comes from Microsoft.
 (There's one exception: if a bot implements its own sign-in experience, the sign-in UI sees users' IP addresses and referrer information.)

-* Messaging extensions, on the other hand, do see users' IP addresses and referrer information.
+* Messaging extensions, on the other hand, can see users' IP addresses and referrer information.

-* App guidelines (and our AppSource review process) require discretion in posting personal chat messages to users (via the POST_MESSAGE_TEAM permission) for valid purposes.
-If necessary, users can block the bot, tenant admins can block the app, and Microsoft can remove the app that works as a bot.

 > [!NOTE]
 >